aws-samples/aws-batch-architecture-for-rfdesign/README.md

     aws batch submit-job --job-name protein_inpainting_job  --job-queue $JOB_QUEUE --job-definition $PROT_DESIGN_JOB_DEFINITION      --container-overrides file://example_rf_design_inpainting_batch_submission.json

 When submitting this job, it took about 5-10 minutes for the job to start.
 Once the job started, it took and about 30 seconds to finish.
-Note that you can decrease the latency for the job to start by increasing the `MinvCPU` parameter in the cloudformation template with a corresponding increase in cost for having continously running CPUs.
+Note that you can decrease the latency for the job to start by increasing the `MinvCPU` parameter in the cloudformation template with a corresponding increase in cost for having continuously running CPUs.